 When does the course take place?

-Interviews for the 2019/20 cohort have already taken place.
-If you are interested in taking this course you will need to wait until May 2020 for the 2020/21 application process to begin.
+Interviews for the 2020/21 cohort have already taken place.
+If you are interested in taking this course then you will need to wait until the application process opens for the 2021/22 academic year in May 2021.

 The number of students we can accept on to the course is limited by the number of host schools we work with.
 This year we are limited to taking 20 students.

 Contingency plans for the course in the light of the COVID 19 situation

 We usually provide training material for the course in the first week of term 1 in a single training day.

 For 2020-21 this will be delivered remotely as an online package comprising pre-recorded talks, individual and group exercises, some directed reading, and live tutorial sessions to be arranged for times during the first week or two of term that all students can virtually attend.

 Completion of the training course can be done in the student’s own time and will amount to about one day’s work.
 It is compulsory but does not carry course credit.